MA HistoryFind a programme

 - environmental history

-Given the wide range of research and teaching in the department, we are confident you will find units that reflect your own interests.
+Given the wide range of research and teaching in the department, we are confident you will find units that reflect your own interests, whether that's the history of the English Civil Wars, natural disasters and extreme environments, empires and globalisation, or something else entirely.
 Alternatively, you may prefer not to specialise, and instead obtain a broad sense of historical subjects, themes, debates and methodologies.

-You will be immersed in a vibrant postgraduate community at Bristol, connecting you to a number of prestigious research groups in the faculty in which the Department of History plays a prominent part, such as Medical Humanities, Black Humanities, Material Texts, Environmental Humanities and Medieval Studies.
+As well as benefitting from the research expertise of our staff, you will be immersed in a vibrant postgraduate community at Bristol that is underpinned by regular programmes of seminars, guest speakers, and skills workshops.
+You will also be connected to a number of prestigious research groups in the Faculty of Arts in which the Department of History plays a prominent part, such as Medical Humanities, Black Humanities, Material Texts, Environmental Humanities and Medieval Studies.

 - UK: full-time

 - UK: part-time (two years)

 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.